 Usability feedback tools

 Usability feedback tools are also known as visual feedback tools.
 These tools enable the visitor to provide feedback on certain elements of the page.
-This can be done in both a mock-up and the live online environment.
+This can be done in both a mock-up and a live online environment.

 By means of the tool, the visitor will be able to click a specific element – an image, form, button or text element – and leave feedback for that part of the page.

-The feedback arrives as feedback text or in the form of a screenshot in a protected environment and mostly through email.
+The feedback arrives as text or in the form of a screenshot in a protected environment and mostly through email.
 The tools for which the feedback arrives in a protected environment allow you to determine (together with other colleagues) which issues you take action on and provide the feedback with comments at an individual level.

 Do it yourself?